blitzrk/resume/index.md

 # Ben Krieger

-I am a full-stack programmer, interested in learning and doing everything from webdev to building CI servers.
-Outside of work, I am an avid open-source contributor, trombone player, cook, homebrewer, and woodworker.
+I am a full-stack programmer interested in learning and doing everything from webdev to building CI servers.
+Outside of work I am an avid open-source contributor, trombone player, cook, homebrewer, and woodworker.

 ## Experience